AFouques/github_script/README.md

 ```

 ##How to use it:
-in the script_github.py,
+in the file settings.py,
 - REPLACE the Github Token by yours (created here : https://github.com/settings/applications#personal-access-tokens > "Generate new token")
-- REPLACE your /your company github account name
+- REPLACE your / your company github account name
+- REPLACE project names, command and associated repos
 - REPLACE milestones names
 - REPLACE labels names and colors
-- REPLACE project names

 set the script executable: